 - Right Concentration: Mediate.
 No, really.
-Being a leader involves stress, conflict, and more work that anyone can imagine.
-Meditating has been shown to have many health benefits, but more importantly it can help you center yourself after a long day and build up your mental calmness.
+Being a leader involves stress, conflict, and more work than anyone can imagine.
+Meditating has been shown to have many health benefits, but more importantly, it can help you center yourself after a long day and build up your mental calmness.

 Good Governance, Buddha Style

 What makes up “good governance” based on Buddhist teachings for Government leaders?

 Venerable Master Hsing Yun, the founder of the worldwide Fo Guang Shan Buddhist Order, wrote about politics in his new book titled “Life” (click here to view on amazon.com):

 - A good government is one that likes what the people like and hates what the people hate.

 - Good government promotes the well-being of its people by reducing taxes, strengthening infrastructure, and developing a prosperous economy.

 - Such a government would raise the level of education and culture, respect religion, integrate the races, and establish a harmonious, secure, and stable society.

 - To provide a pure and healthy environment a good government plants forests, conserves water, and emphasizes environmental protection.